 This is where the lighter weight water bottles are handy, they are easier to cut through.
 I have wimpy hands right now because of carpal tunnel so I go for easier.
 I eyeballed the diameter of the cane and cut a hole to match in the bottom, actually mine is a bit larger but it will still work.
 The mouth of the bottle will be at the top of the rooting area.

-Now fill the cut bottle with the moist coir, just squeeze out the excess water with your hand and pack it in the bottle.
-Tamp it in well but don’t overfill, you will add more after getting the coir filled bottle wrapped around the cane.
+Now fill the cut bottle with the moist moss, just squeeze out the excess water with your hand and pack it in the bottle.
+Tamp it in well but don’t overfill, you will add more after getting the moss filled bottle wrapped around the cane.

 Note: this is best done during the active growing season, like late Spring after the first flowering or mid summer, late summer is iffy but doable.

-I peel or scrape away the green layer with my sharp knife to reveal the white layer.
+You then need to peel or scrape away the green layer with the sharp knife to reveal the white layer.
 Be careful not to cut too deep or your cane will snap off.
 Just get deep enough to be able to peel away the green layer.

-Paint the rooting medium onto the white area, I use an old craft paint brush or q-tip.
+Paint the rooting hormone onto the white area.
+You can use an old craft paint brush or q-tip.

 Now I will have another gorgeous climbing rose to add to my garden or give to a friend.